 William the Conqueror and the Oath of Sarum

-How William I used an ancient centre of power, Old Sarum in Wiltshire, to establish a radical new framework of loyalty, which may also have been linked to the great Domesday survey.
+How William I used Old Sarum to establish a radical new framework of loyalty, which may also have been linked to the great Domesday survey.

 In 1086, William I summoned all the powerful men of the realm to Old Sarum, the royal castle he had built within the massive Iron Age hillfort there.